 Pensions have the reputation of being confusing, but they needn’t be.
 Here we give a brief summary of what a pension is and why it might be a good idea for you.

-Whilst it’s good news that people are living longer, it means the amount of money you need to fund your retirement years could be increasing, so the sooner you can start saving in a pension the better.
-Our cost of delay page shows how putting off starting a pension, even by a few years, can affect your retirement plans.
+Our cost of delay page shows how putting off starting a pension, even by a few years, could affect your retirement plans.

 The law and tax rates may change in the future, and the value of tax relief depends on your individual circumstances.

 If you're aged 55 or over and have a defined contribution pension pot, there are various ways you can access your pension savings.

 You can find more information on our Accessing your Pension Pot - what are your options? page.